 Each student has their own constellation of reasons for wanting to study law in a foreign setting and designs a semester abroad that meets their specific academic goals.
 Benefits of semester abroad can include broader exposure to and first-hand knowledge of another legal system and culture; in-depth study of specific issues or areas of law; increased foreign language proficiency; and an expanded network of contacts around the world.

 Participants consistently report that their semester abroad enhances their study of U.S. law and provides advantages in their job searches and careers.

 Semester Abroad Options

 HLS offers two frameworks for a semester abroad:

-- Exchange programs: HLS students may apply for designated spots for a semester’s study at selected foreign law schools with which HLS has an exchange agreement
+- Exchange programs: HLS students may apply for designated spots for a semester’s study at one of the 10 foreign law schools with which HLS has an exchange agreement

-- Independent semester abroad: HLS students may choose to spend an “independent” semester at any foreign law school that meets the study abroad program requirements (please see below for more information)
+- Independent semester abroad: HLS students may create an “independent” semester at any foreign law school that meets the study abroad program’s requirements

-For questions that are not covered in the Semester Abroad pages, please contact Sara Zucker, Director of International Legal Studies Programs, at firstname.lastname@example.org or (617) 495-9030.
+For questions that are not covered in these Semester Abroad pages, please contact International Legal Studies at firstname.lastname@example.org.